stackpress/lib/docs/Events.md

 A promise that resolves to a Status object indicating success or failure.

-#### Removing Event Listeners
+### 2.4.
+Removing Event Listeners

-The following example shows how to remove a specific event listener.
+The following example shows how to remove a specific event listener from the emitter.

 ```typescript
 const handler = async (x) => console.log(x);